 Simply bringing awareness to these stressors and improving them or recognizing that they are out of our control can reduce mental clutter and relieve us of their burden.

-3. Evaluate your relationships for stress relief.
+3. Evaluate your relationships.

 “You are the average of the five people you spend the most time with.” – Jim Rohn

 One of the most impactful ways we can find stress relief is by evaluating our most important relationships.
-Recognizing an unhealthy relationship and taking positive action is like lifting an emotional weight off of our shoulders.
+Recognizing an unhealthy relationship and taking positive action is like lifting an emotional weight off our shoulders.

 In this exercise, you’ll find that some people are energy giving, and others are energy draining.
 Before we move on, however, please read and re-read this next statement: